brotatotes/bht-automation/bht gen 1/Matthew/Chapter 13/Matthew 13 34 bht.md

 3. "He thought fit to make use of no other method, as appears from the many other parables he afterwards delivered."

 ### John Wesley:
-1. "Parables were a unique and powerful teaching tool used by Jesus to convey spiritual truths in a way that would captivate and engage his audience."
+1. "Parables were a unique and powerful teaching tool used by Jesus to convey deep spiritual truths in a way that was relatable and understandable to his audience."
-2. "By using parables, Jesus was able to communicate deep spiritual truths in a simple and relatable manner, making them accessible to people from all walks of life."
+2. "By speaking in parables, Jesus engaged the listeners' imagination and encouraged them to think deeply about the meaning behind the stories."
-3. "The use of parables also served to separate those who were truly seeking to understand and follow Jesus from those who were merely curious or looking for signs and wonders."
+3. "The use of parables allowed Jesus to reveal truths about the kingdom of God to those who were receptive, while also concealing them from those who were hardened in their hearts."

 ## Generation Details